Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Introduction

 \subsection{Statement of contributions}

 This paper presents two approaches to obtain the dynamical equations of serial manipulators using dual quaternion algebra.
-The first one is based on the the recursive Newton-Euler formulation and the second one applies the Gauss's Principle of Least Constraint to obtain the dynamical model of a serial kinematic chain.
-The contributions of this paper are the following: \begin{enumerate} \item A systematic procedure to obtain the recursive equations for the dynamic model of serial manipulators using dual quaternion algebra and the Newton-Euler formalism, which has linear cost on the number of links.
+The first one is based on the the recursive Newton-Euler formulation and the second one applies the Gauss's Principle of Least Constraint to obtain the dynamical model of a serial mobile manipulators subject to nonholonomic constraints.
+The contributions of this paper to the state-of-the-art are the following: \begin{enumerate} \item A systematic procedure to obtain the recursive equations for the dynamic model of mobile manipulators using dual quaternion algebra and the Newton-Euler formalism, which has linear cost on the number of links.
 This approach simplifies the classic procedure by removing the necessity of exhaustive geometrical analyses because wrenches and twists are propagated through high-level algebraic operations.
-Compared to the work of Farias et al. \cite{MirandadeFarias2019Journal}, our approach is more general because it works for arbitrary types of joints and we do not impose any particular convention for the propagation of twists; \item A closed-form for the dynamic model of serial manipulators based on the Gauss's Principle of Least Constraint and dual quaternions algebra.
-This approach removes the problem of representational singularities present in the work of Wieber \cite{Wieber2005}, without the necessity of adding new constraints, in contrast with the technique based on manifold parameterization of the rotation group proposed by Bouyarmane and Kheddar \cite{Bouyarmane2012}.
-We also present the skew symmetry property related to the inertia and Coriolis matrices, which is paramount when designing passivity-based controllers; \item We provide a thorough methodology to compute the costs, in terms of number of elementary operations involved, for each method.
-As the methodology relies on cost equations, it may be useful if one seeks to optimize intermediate operations and customize the algorithms for particular types of joints because changes in costs are naturally propagated to the final computational cost. \end{enumerate} We validate the proposed algorithms by means of simulations and compared them to the Robotics Toolbox, a widely used library for robot dynamic modeling \cite{Corke2017}.
+Compared to previous works, our approach is more general because it works for arbitrary types of joints and we do not impose any particular parameterization convention for the propagation of twists; \item A closed-form for the dynamic model of serial manipulators based on the Gauss's Principle of Least Constraint (GPLC) and dual quaternion algebra.
+We impose additional constraints in the GPLC formulation to model nonholonomic mobile manipulators.
+We apply the fundamental equation proposed by Udwadia-Kalaba \cite{FirdausE.UdwadiaandRobertE.Kalaba1992}, which employs a simpler method, albeit equivalent, than Lagrange multipliers to enforce the equality constraints.
+In addition, we present the skew symmetry property related to the inertia and Coriolis matrices, which is paramount when designing passivity-based controllers.
+Finally, we show the connections of the Gauss's Principle of Least Constraint with the Gibbs-Appell and Kane's equations using our formulation based on dual quaternion algebra. \end{enumerate} We validate the proposed algorithms in simulation using three different robots: a fixed-base $50$-DoF serial manipulator, a $9$-DoF holonomic mobile manipulator, and an $8$-DoF nonholonomic mobile manipulator.
+Moreover, we compare our results with the ones provided by a realistic simulator, and with an implementation of the state of the art.
+Furthermore, we present the computational costs of the proposed methodologies.